moon9588/nodereadme/README.md

     Contributors: undefined

     #Test
-    The following is needed to run the test: from terminal
+    The following is needed to run the test: from the terminal

     #Questions
     If you have any questions about the repo/projects, please open an issue or contact me via github username: moon9588
     You can also get in contact me via email: mamonam4@gmail.com